-Solang will look for the file defines.sol in the same directory as the current file.
-You can specify more directories to search with the --importpath commandline option.
+Solang will look for the file defines.sol in the paths specified with the --importpath commandline option.
+If the file is relative, e.g. import "./defines.sol"; or import "../defines.sol";, then the directory relative to the parent file is used.
 Just like with ES6, import is hoisted to the top and both foo and bar are usuable even before the import statement.
 It is also possible to import everything from defines.sol by leaving the list out.
 Note that this is different than ES6, which would import nothing with this syntax.

+'''

 import "defines.sol";

+'''

 Another method for locating files is using import maps.
 This maps the first directory of an import path to a different location on the file system.
-Say you add the command line option --importmap @openzeppelin=/opt/ openzeppelin-contracts/contracts, then import "@openzeppelin/interfaces/IERC20.sol";

-will automatically map to /opt/openzeppelin-contracts/contracts/interfaces/IERC20.sol.
+Say you add the command line option --importmap @openzeppelin=/opt/openzeppelin-contracts/contracts, then will automatically map to /opt/openzeppelin-contracts/contracts/interfaces/IERC20.sol.